firegento/FireGento_FastSimpleImport2/README.md

 Support
 -------
-If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/magento-hackathon/FireGento_FastSimpleImport2/issues).
+If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/magento-hackathon/FireGento_FastSimpleImport/issues).

 Contribution
 ------------
-Any contribution to the development of FastSimpleImport2 is highly welcome.
+Any contribution to the development of FastSimpleImport is highly welcome.
 The best possibility to provide any code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).

 Developer
 ---------